arviz-devs/preliz/docs/examples/gallery/uniform.md

 ---

-import matplotlib.pyplot as plt import arviz as az from preliz import Uniform az.style.use('arviz-doc') ls = [1, -2] us = [6, 2]
+import matplotlib.pyplot as plt

+from preliz import Uniform, style style.use('preliz-doc') ls = [1, -2]
+us = [6, 2]
 for l, u in zip(ls, us):